str4d/rage/README.md

   -r, --recipient RECIPIENT   Encrypt to the specified RECIPIENT.
 May be repeated.
   -R, --recipients-file PATH  Encrypt to the recipients listed at PATH.
 May be repeated.
   -i, --identity IDENTITY     Use the identity file at IDENTITY.
 May be repeated.
+  -j PLUGIN-NAME              Use age-plugin-PLUGIN-NAME in its default mode as an identity.
   -o, --output OUTPUT         Write the result to the file at path OUTPUT.

 INPUT defaults to standard input, and OUTPUT defaults to standard output.